hereismari/mnist-tensorflow/README.md

 If you want to do an android app check [this link](https://github.com/mari-linhares/mnist-android-tensorflow)

-Have fun :party:!
+Have fun!

-**To be clear: most of the original code is not mine (you can find the original source in this README file), but I'm making small changes were I think they fit.**
+**To be clear: the code present here was created following the tutorials in the links, please follow those for more details**

 ## Getting started